Pesticides – An Overview

 Federal Regulatory Authority

-In pesticides, administrative agencies such as USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of the federal law.
-In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and that agency authority.
+Administrative agencies such as USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of federal pesticide laws.
+In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and overall agency authority.

 Loper Bright Enters. v.
 Raimondo, 144 S. Ct.
 2244 (2024) overruled the long-standing doctrine of deference established in Chevron, U.S.A., Inc. v.
 Nat.
 Res.
 Def.
 Council, Inc., 467 U.S. 837 (1984).
 Chevron deference was a two-step process that clarified how and when federal courts should defer to an agency regulation interpreting a statute.
 Chevron only applied in situations where a court had determined that the statutory language the agency was interpreting was ambiguous.
 If it was ambiguous, the court would consider whether the agency’s interpretation of the statutory language was “reasonable”.
 If it was reasonable, the court was required to defer to the agency’s interpretation.
 If it was not, the court would overrule the interpretation.